KevinRhode/KevinRhode/README.md

 ### Hello, I am Kevin Rhode 👋

-## A fullstack web developer and Games/Technology Mananger
+## A fullstack web developer and games/technology mananger
 I'm currently
  - Learning more about web development and deployment
  - Taking a class about fullstack development